 Inter Plast - Inter Pack Print, International Trade Show on Plastics, Rubber, Printing & Packaging.
 The exhibition will be held in conjuction with Agro-Food-Pack from 15 - 17 February 2019, at Sarit Expo Centre , Nairobi , Kenya.

-Inter Plast - Inter Pack Print provides a unique opportunity to expand your brand in one of the most astonishing business destinations in Africa.
+Inter Plast - Inter Pack Print provides a unique opportunity to expand your brand in one of the most astonishing business destinations in Asia.
 Kenya's GDP has raised upto 55.24 from 37.2 Billions within 5 years.
 The Exhibition attracts exhibitors from around 14 countries.

 Inter Plast - Inter Pack Print attracts Polential visitor from Kenya & it's Surroundng Countries.
 Last year the Exhibition attracted around 950 visitors from Kenya, Rwanda, Ethopia, Nigeria, Egypt, Iran, India & South Africa.

 An African investment fund specializing in agriculture has invested in Kenyan packaging firm General Plastics Ltd. to provide funds to expand in the region, the companies announced Jan.
 28. GPL, which employs 900 people at two injection and blow molding factories in Nairobi, said the investment from the African Agricultural Fund and fund manager Phatisa will let it tap into growing demand for food packaging.
 “The partnership with Phatisa will allow us to reinforce our plans to expand into the region,” said Rashik Shah, founder and managing director of GPL. . ( Plastic News dot com)

 Business maintains a bright outlook for the economy